 Gestation Crates

 Gestation crates enclose pigs in a space of about seven by two feet, an area barely larger than the pig’s body.
 A mother pig will remain in this minuscule space for the entirety of her pregnancy, about 4 months (17).
 After long-term housing in these systems, mother pigs are subjected to laying in their waste and not being able to move.
 This causes skin infections, abrasions, viruses, and sickness.
 It also subjects the mother pigs to extreme emotional trauma, psychological issues, and stress.
 Often this practice is done repeatedly to the mother pig through artificial insemination.
-With Section 3 passed, this extreme animal abuse will be illegal across all 50 states.
+This extreme animal abuse should be illegal across all 50 states.

 Section 3 Legislation

-3.1 The use of gestation crates, farrowing crates, or any other similar cage system to confine pigs or any animal giving birth shall be illegal across all 50 states.
+Federal legislation must prohibit the use of gestation crates, farrowing crates, or any similar confinement systems used to restrict pigs or other animals during pregnancy or birth in all 50 states.